 What uptime can be achieved without High Availability software?

-There are many examples of systems that have run beyond a year without any high availability capability that have provided 100% uptime capability.
-By architecting optimal system design practice, using high quality enterprise-grade components with low failure rates and using robust and comprehensive operational procedures, it is possible to significantly reduce the likelihood of failure, but this approach alone also requires considerable luck.
+Expecting to achieve 100% uptime capability without deploying a comprehensive high availability strategy is an extremely unrealistic prospect relying solely on luck and is a highly unlikely target to achieve.
+All system components will fail at some point, utility provision is not guaranteed, human errors will occur and unpredictable environmental risks will arise.
+By architecting optimal system design practice, using high quality enterprise-grade components with low failure rates and using robust and comprehensive operational procedures, it is possible to significantly reduce the likelihood of failure, but this approach alone is not enough.

 What are the main benefits of a highly available system?